|

 Click the One-to-many Mapping button on the mapping toolbar.
 The Editor pane changes to allow you to specify the appropriate information for a one-to-many relationship.

-Use the Reference Descriptor drop-down list to choose PhoneNumber
+Use the Reference Descriptor drop-down list to choose PhoneNumber.

 Click the Table Reference tab, and add a new reference by clicking New.

-In the Table Reference drop-down list, choose the PHONE_EMPLOYEE
+In the Table Reference drop-down list, choose the PHONE_EMPLOYEE.

 Click the Add button on the Table Reference tab to add a foreign key relationship.
-Set the Source (foreign key) field to EMP_ID
+Set the Source (foreign key) field to EMP_ID and the Target (primary key) field to EMP_ID.

 Description of the illustration savebtn.gif